-Ortho Central is pleased to offer robotic assisted knee and hip replacement for patients with degenerative join disease of the knee or hip that causes significant paint or loss of function.
-Mako robotic assisted surgery assists the orthopedic surgeon in creating a personalized surgical plan and improves the accuracy of joint replacement surgery.
+Ortho Central is pleased to offer robotic-assisted knee and hip replacement for patients with degenerative joint disease of the knee or hip that causes significant pain or loss of function.
+Mako robotic-assisted surgery assists the orthopedic surgeon in creating a personalized surgical plan and improves the accuracy of joint replacement surgery.

 We understand that knowing what to expect from your joint replacement experience is important to you.
 As you are reading through this material, please reach out to us to discuss if you have additional questions.

 Each patient is unique and can experience joint pain for different reasons.
 It’s important to talk to us about the reason for your joint pain so you can understand the treatment options available to you.
 Pain from arthritis and joint degeneration can be constant or come and go, occur with movement or after a period of rest, or be located in one spot or many parts of the body.
 It is common for patients to try medication and other conservative treatments to treat their knee or hip pain.
 If you haven’t experienced adequate relief with those treatment options, you may be a candidate for Mako SmartRobotics™ for Total Knee, Total Hip, or Partial Knee replacement.